Headless commerce: Flexibility

 The front-ends and back-ends of a headless system are decoupled, making it possible to change the content layer without disrupting business.
 This creates flexibility to allow the front- and back-ends to work independently and create new user experiences without compromising old ones.
 There is also no confining code that restricts delivery to internet of things devices, applications, web browsers or other end points.

 Speed

 The decoupled architecture of headless commerce enables developers to make quick changes, such as implementing new functionalities and integrations without disrupting the back end.

+Headless storefronts, often built with frameworks like React-based Remix (which Hydrogen uses), can pre-render pages on the server (SSR - Server-Side Rendering) or at build time (SSG - Static Site Generation).
+This delivers lightning-fast initial page loads (crucial for Core Web Vitals and SEO), with subsequent interactions handled quickly by client-side JavaScript.
+This translates directly to improved SEO rankings and higher conversion rates.

+Omnichannel Expansion

+Since the "head" is decoupled, you can use the same Shopify backend to power a website, a native mobile app, a smartwatch app, an in-store kiosk, or even IoT devices.
+A single source of truth for products and orders across all channels simplifies management for developers.

 Personalization

 Headless commerce allows for the creation of customized designs and layouts for different endpoints, since front-end design can be changed without impacting the back-end.

 Unified user experience

 Headless commerce allows a business to control all customer touchpoints at once.
 This creates a consistent customer experience across different front-ends that enable customers to complete a purchase at any touch point.